 Why Home-Brewed Kombucha May Not Be Fizzy

 If you've already mastered the art of making kombucha in a glass container, you might be wondering why your kombucha isn't fizzy and sparkling like the kind you buy at the store.
 That's because you need to secondary ferment kombucha in a sealed bottle, or force carbonate it with bottled carbon dioxide, to make it bubbly.

 Secondary fermentation is also a great time to add flavors to your kombuchas, such as blueberries or ginger.
 Feel free to experiment, as long as you follow a few simple rules, to see what tastes good to you.

 How to Secondary Ferment Kombucha

-Once bottled, you allow the kombucha to remain out at room temperature for 24 to 72 hours or longer, depending on your kombucha and your ambient temperature.
-I usually pick one bottle to test for fizziness.
-Be careful because the other bottles will be still fizzier since you will be opening the same one and releasing some of the carbonation.
+Once bottled, allow the kombucha to remain at room temperature for 24 to 72 hours, or longer, depending on your kombucha and your ambient temperature.
+Test one bottle for fizziness.
+When the fizziness, tartness, and taste are to your liking, simply refrigerate your brew.